-In a recent best evidence synthesis of early writing interventions, McMaster et al., (2018) identified two key findings.
-First, explicit, systematic instruction for students in handwriting and spelling improved performance in both these skills and the quantity and quality of writing.
-Second, instruction in text generation and self-regulation through the Self-Regulated Strategy Development (SRSD; Graham et al., 2013) model resulted in improved writing composition.
-Thus, early elementary writers and writers still working to develop word level skills may require instruction in handwriting (see Graham et al., 2000)-focusing on letter formation, fluency, pencil/pen grasp, and fine-motor stills.
-They may also need instruction in spelling (see Graham et al., 2012)-including phonological awareness, alphabetic awareness, spelling patterns and rules (e.g., long vs. short vowels, silent e), and morphological awareness.
-Writers who are working to develop sentence and more advanced passage/paragraph level skills may require support in using initial capitalization and end punctuation, understanding the difference between a complete sentence and a fragment, and understanding sentence complexity, grammar, mechanics, and syntax.
-As students move into more advanced sentence level skills, they may experiment with word choice and vocabulary, spelling, use of punctuation (e.g., dialogue), and coordinating conjunctions to form more complex sentences (e.g., sentence combining; see Saddler, 2005).
-Graham and colleagues (2017) also found in a recent meta-analysis that students with LD score lower than their typically achieving peers on these writing outcomes.
-Moreover, all interventions need to be implemented with fidelity to ensure the effectiveness of the intervention; otherwise, it will be difficult to determine why some students may show inadequate progress.
+In a best-evidence synthesis of early writing interventions, McMaster et al. (2018) identified two key findings.
+First, explicit, systematic instruction for students in handwriting and spelling improved performance in both these skills, along with the quantity and quality of writing.
+Second, instruction in text generation and self-regulation through the self-regulated strategy development (SRSD; Graham et al., 2013) model resulted in improved writing composition.
+Thus, early elementary writers and writers still working to develop word-level skills may require instruction in handwriting (see Graham et al., 2000)-focusing on letter formation, fluency, pencil/pen grasp, and fine-motor skills.
+They may also need instruction in spelling (Graham et al., 2012), including phonological awareness, alphabetic awareness, spelling patterns and rules (e.g., long vs. short vowels, silent e), and morphological awareness.
+Writers who are working to develop sentence and more advanced passage/paragraphlevel skills may require support in using initial capitalization and end punctuation, understanding the difference between a complete sentence and a fragment, and understanding sentence complexity, grammar, mechanics, and syntax.
+As students move into more advanced sentencelevel skills, they may experiment with word choice and vocabulary, spelling, use of punctuation (e.g., dialogue), and coordinating conjunctions to form more complex sentences (e.g., sentence combining; Saddler, 2005).
+Graham et al. (2017) also found through a meta-analysis that students with LD scored lower than their typically achieving peers on these writing outcomes.
+Moreover, all interventions need to be implemented with fidelity to ensure the effectiveness of the intervention; otherwise it will be difficult to determine why some students may show inadequate progress.

 After reviewing Kelly's in-class writing assignments and the sentences she produced on the CBM baseline probes, Mrs. Baldwin determined that Kelly was struggling with generating complex sentences and needed to improve her vocabulary knowledge.
-Kelly relied on simple sentence structures (e.g., I like dogs, I like apples), and misspelled long vowel sound words (e.g., bake, here, fire, nose, cute).
+Kelly relied on simple sentence structures (e.g., I like dogs, I like apples) and misspelled long vowel sound words (e.g., bake, here, fire, nose, cute).
 Thus, Mrs. Baldwin developed a writing instructional plan consisting of sentence combining (Saddler, 2005) to help Kelly generate more complex sentences and word study (Graham et al., 2002) to teach specific spelling patterns during intervention time.
-Mrs. Baldwin selected these interventions after considering Kelly's current skills against the state writing standards and her individualized education plan (IEP) goals in writing, and suggestions in the practice guide on elementary writing issued by the What Works Clearinghouse (Graham et al., 2018).
-For example, Mrs. Baldwin knew that Kelly was capable of writing simple sentences and to meet her long-term goal of increasing the complexity of her sentences Kelly would need interventions that explicitly teach how to build compound and complex sentences.
-Activities from the What Works Clearinghouse guide like sentence framing or sentence expanding target creating basic simple sentences and would probably be too easy for Kelly.
-Mrs. Baldwin decided that sentence combining was the right intervention for Kelly because this strategy addresses how to create longer, more sophisticated sentences, which fits with Kelly's goals and ability level.
+Mrs. Baldwin selected these interventions after considering Kelly's current skills against the state writing standards and her Individualized Education Program (IEP) goals in writing, and suggestions in the practice guide on elementary writing issued by the What Works Clearinghouse (Graham et al., 2012).
+For example, Mrs. Baldwin knew that Kelly was capable of writing simple sentences, and to meet her long-term goal of increasing the complexity of her sentences, Kelly would need interventions that explicitly teach how to build compound and complex sentences.
+What Works Clearinghouse guide activities, like sentence framing or sentence expanding, target creation of basic simple sentences and would probably be too easy for Kelly.
+Mrs. Baldwin decided that sentence combining was the right intervention for Kelly because this strategy addresses how to create longer, more sophisticated sentences, which fit with Kelly's goals and ability level.
 Mrs. Baldwin delivered this instruction in small groups for 30 min three times a week.
-She made a self-checklist to examine her fidelity of writing instruction, and completed the checklist after each instructional session.
+She made a self-checklist to examine her fidelity of writing instruction and completed the checklist after each instructional session.

-Step 4: Monitor Progress Toward the Long-Term Goal
+Step 4: Monitor Progress Toward the Goal